Laurence Lawson, IBL alumni

 Kristina van Nues, second year IBL student

 Kristina chose to study International Business Law at Helsinki University because she wanted a truly international legal education.
-"After completing my Bachelor’s degree in England, I decided to move back to Finland and was immediately drawn to Helsinki University’s academic reputation.
-I was also excited about the prospect of academic freedom at Helsinki, which meant that I could focus on the areas of law in which I am most interested and prioritise independent academic research.”
+"After completing my Bachelor’s degree in England, I decided to move back to Finland.
+I was immediately drawn to Helsinki University’s academic reputation.
+I was also excited about the prospect of academic freedom at Helsinki.
+Academic freedom meant that I could focus on the areas of law in which I am most interested and prioritise independent academic research.”

 “My educational background is rather international.
 I have attended school in the US, as well as international schools in Finland.
 I completed the International Baccalaureate Diploma Programme at Helsingin Suomalainen Yhteiskoulu before graduating with a B.A. in Law from the University of Oxford. “

 “I found the studying environment at Helsinki University very welcoming and inclusive.
-The programme has complete academic freedom, apart from a set of mandatory courses, which I have found to be very interesting and which provide students with a comprehensive overview of International Business Law.”
+The programme has complete academic freedom, apart from a set of mandatory courses.
+I actually found the mandatory courses very interesting as they provide students with a comprehensive overview of International Business Law.”

 “Students in the programme can also take courses from the Finnish side, as well as courses in non-law related subjects even if they are being taught at Aalto or Hanken Universities.
 This freedom has been very useful for me as I have been able to learn substantive Finnish law whilst being able to maintain an international perspective.
 I have therefore been able to focus on my interests by taking part in a number of writing seminars and taking courses in areas of law that I would like to pursue professionally.”